info@kingsplace.co.uk Tel 020 7520 1440

 Amir Tibon is an award-winning diplomatic correspondent for Haaretz, Israel’s paper of record, and the author of The Last Palestinian: the rise and reign of Mahmoud Abbas (co-authored with Grant Rumley), the first-ever biography of the leader of the Palestinian Authority.
 From 2017–2020, Tibon was based in Washington, DC, as a foreign correspondent for Haaretz, and he also has served as a senior editor for the newspaper’s English edition.
 He, his wife, and their two young daughters are former residents of Kibbutz Nahal Oz but are currently living as internal refugees in northern Israel.

-Ayelet Tsabari is the author of the memoir in essays The Art of Leaving, finalist for the Writer’s Trust Hilary Weston Prize and The Vine Awards, winner of the Canadian Jewish Literary Award for memoir, and an Apple Books and Kirkus Review Best Book of 2019.
-Her first book, the story collection The Best Place on Earth, won the Sami Rohr Prize for Jewish Literature, and the Edward Lewis Wallant Award for Jewish Fiction.
-The book was a New York Times Book Review Editors’ Choice, was nominated for The Frank O’Connor International Short Story Award, and has been published internationally.
-She’s the co-editor of the award-winning anthology Tongues: On Longing and Belonging Through Language.
-Her novel, Songs for the Brokenhearted was published recently.
+Ayelet Tsabari is the author of Songs for the Brokenhearted, winner of a National Jewish Book Award for fiction and the Association of Jewish Libraries Fiction Award.
+Her memoir, The Art of Leaving, was a finalist for the Writer’s Trust Hilary Weston Prize, winner of the Canadian Jewish Literary Award for memoir, and an Apple Books and Kirkus Review Best Book of 2019.
+Her first book, The Best Place on Earth, won the Sami Rohr Prize for Jewish Literature and was a New York Times Book Review Editors’ Choice.

 Yossi Klein Halevi is a senior fellow at the Shalom Hartman Institute in Jerusalem.
 He is co-host, together with Donniel Hartman, of the Hartman Institute’s podcast, For Heaven’s Sake – the number one Jewish podcast in the English-speaking world.
 Halevi’s 2013 book, Like Dreamers, won the Jewish Book Council’s Everett Book of the Year Award.
 His latest book, Letters to My Palestinian Neighbor, is a New York Times bestseller and has appeared in a dozen languages.
 He is currently writing a book about the meaning of Jewish survival.